Darshzz/iosblogs/README.md

 ## iosblogs

-> Darshan Mothreja - 2 min read

 # Some and Any keyword in Swift

-> Hey everyone I am Darshan Mothreja!!
-Been coding since ‘15.
-Some can say it was love at first byte.
-I engineer apps with such finesse, they practically dance through your device.
-And if you’re a dev feeling lost in the code jungle, fear not!
-I’m here to be your coding compass, guiding you through the wilderness of curly braces and semicolons.
+> Darshan Mothreja - 2 mins read

 Swift 5.7 introduced 2 new keywords:  some  and  any.
 Because prior to Swift 5.7, We had to go through with error if we do not specify a specify type to the associatedType defined in Protocol